How to clean seat belts

 Before cleaning your seat belts, make sure the car is parked in a shaded area or in a garage.
 It’s important to avoid direct sunlight as it can cause damage to the belts.
 Gather the necessary supplies, including a clean microfiber cloth, mild detergent, and lukewarm water.

-See also How to make a composting toilet
+See also How to get a prostitute

 Step 2: Removing Loose Debris